barryclark/jekyll-now/_posts/2017-1-18-bootstrap.md

 ```

 I don't think you can include the black content, endblock part as code.
 Github doesn't seem to like that.
+After the nav section, you'll need some curly braces around: % block content %

+Ad then some around: % endblock %